JuliaPraxis/Naming/guides/WordChoice.md

 # Word Choice

- to convey, to indicate              | choose to use   | look left not down
+ to convey, to indicate              | choose to use   | look left \n not down
 -------------------------------------|-----------------|------------
 | |
   the implementation of a specific algorithm  |  method | algorithm